Amelia Earhart: Speculation on disappearance

-Gardner (Nikumaroro) Island in 2014.
+Nikumaroro (Gardner Island) in 2014.
 "Seven Site" is a focus of the search for Earhart's remains.

 While most historians believe Earhart and Noonan crashed and sank in the Pacific Ocean, a number of other possibilities have been proposed, including several conspiracy theories.
 The Gardner Island hypothesis supposes Earhart and Noonan were unable to find Howland Island and continued south.
-Gardner island, one of the Phoenix Islands that is now known as Nikumaroro, has been the subject of inquiry as a possible crash-landing site but, despite numerous expeditions, no link between Earhart and the island has ever been found.
+Nikumaroro, one of the Phoenix Islands known at the time as Gardner Island, has been the subject of inquiry as a possible crash-landing site but, despite numerous expeditions, no definitive link between Earhart and the island has been found.

-The Japanese capture theory assumes Japanese forces captured Earhart and Noonan after they navigated to the Japanese South Seas Mandate.
+The Japanese capture theory proposes Japanese forces captured Earhart and Noonan, possibly after they navigated to the Imperial Japanese South Seas Mandate.
 A number of Earhart's relatives have been convinced the Japanese were somehow involved in her disappearance, citing unnamed witnesses including Japanese troops and Saipan natives.

 The New Britain theory assumes Earhart turned back mid-flight and tried to reach the airfield at Rabaul, New Britain, northeast of mainland Papua New Guinea, approximately 2200 mi from Howland Island.
 In 1990, Donald Angwin, a veteran of the Australian Army's World War II New Britain campaign, reported that, in 1945, he had seen a wrecked aircraft in the jungle that may have been Earhart's Electra.
 Subsequent searches of the area failed to find any wreckage.